 The Computer Center is also located just down the street from Pantip Plaza and also sells computers and computer accessories.

 Platinum Fashion Mall is located near Pantip Plaza at 542/21-22 Petchburi Road.
-5 levels of shops, a huge food court and a parking garage make this a wholesome shopping experience.
-Compared to other major malls (Siam Paragon, MBK), mostly Thai’s shop here.
-There are over 1500 small shops and they sell wholesale and retail.
+6 levels of shops (including the basement), a massive food court that seats 1,500 people and a sizable parking garage makes this one-stop shopping experience.
+Compared to other major malls (Siam Paragon, MBK as examples which strongly appeal to western visitors), this center appeals to mostly Thais, select International Asian visitors and those from India.
+The mall is spread out over two buildings (connected via a raised walkway from the second level) but the majority of the shops are in the main building.
+Over 1500 small shops are located here selling both wholesale and retail.
 Most of the shops are clothing related but there are some souvenir shops towards the upper levels.

 River City Bangkok is located along the banks of the Chayo Praya River (coming from the river, get off at Si Phraya Pier).
 The several numbered piers in front of the shopping center are the home to several dinner cruise ship companies.
 This shopping center contains a number of art stores – with some 60% of the tenants focusing on art and antiques.